-and not, as supposed, from the son of Agamemnon.
-Lower Macedonia, which appears to have been a later acquisition of the Maketai, and to have been originally called Emathia, comprised the districts of Edessa and Berœa.
-This part, inhabited originally by Pelasgians, fell into the power of the Temenidæ, an Argive family; whose conquests are here related by Thucydides: and it is of this part he speaks, when he says the upper Macedonians were "subject to these Macedonians", though still independent in their government.
-See Müll., Maked.
-Herm.
-Antiq. § 15.]
-1 [" The free nation".
-See ch.
-96.]
-2 [" For to the Macedonians belong the Lyncestæ &c.: who though confederates of and subject to these Macedonians, have still" &c.
-The original Macedonians, a nation referred by Mueller to the Illyrian race, are supposed to have been confined, in their earliest settlements, to Maketa, a district of Orestis.
-That which is generally called Macedonia proper, is divided into upper and lower Macedonia.
-The former comprises the mountainous districts of Elimeia, Lyncestis, and Orestis: which last took its name from the mountains (¿on) wherein they dwelt, Argos, were the first possessors and reigned in the same; having first driven out of Pieria the Pierians, which afterwards seated themselves in Phagres, and other towns beyond Strymon, at the foot of Pangæum; (from which cause that country is called the Gulf1 of Pieria to this day, which lieth at the foot of Pangæum and bendeth toward the sea); and out of that which is called Bottia, the Bottiæans, that now border upon the Chalcideans.
+Argos, were the first possessors and reigned in the same; having first driven out of Pieria the Pierians, which afterwards seated themselves in Phagres, and other towns beyond Strymon, at the foot of Pangæum; (from which cause that country is called the Gulf1 of Pieria to this day, which lieth at the foot of Pangæum and bendeth toward the sea); and out of that which is called Bottia, the Bottiæans, that now border upon the Chalcideans.
 They possessed besides a certain narrow portion of Pæonia near unto the river Axius, reaching from above down to Pella and to the sea.
 Beyond Axius, they possess the country called Mygdonia as far as to Strymon, from whence they have driven out the Edonians.
 Furthermore, they drave the Eordians out of the territory now called Eordia; (of whom the greatest part perished, but there dwell a few of them yet about Physca); and the Almopians out of Almopia.
-The same Macedonians subdued also other nations, and hold them vet; as Anthemus, Crestonia, and Bisaltia, and a great part of the Macedonians themselves.
+The same Macedonians subdued also other nations, and hold them yet; as Anthemus, Crestonia, and Bisaltia, and a great part of the Macedonians themselves.
 But the whole is called Macedonia; and was the kingdom of Perdiccas the son of Alexander, when Sitalces came to invade it.

-100. The 2 Macedonians unable to stand in the The Macedonfield against so huge an army, retired all within their walled their strongholds and walled towns, as many as the towns. country afforded: which were not many then; but3 were built afterwards by Archelaus the son of Archelaus the Perdiccas, when he came to the kingdom, who son of Perdiccas, then also laid out the highways straight, and took Macedon, of the order both for matter of war, as horses and arms menidæ.
-YEAR III.
-A.C.429.
-OL.87.4.
+100. The 2 Macedonians unable to stand in the field against so huge an army, retired all within their strongholds and walled towns, as many as the country afforded: which were not many then; but were built afterwards by Archelaus the son of Perdiccas, when he came to the kingdom, who then also laid out the highways straight, and took order both for matter of war, as horses and arms and for other provision, better than all the other eight kings that were before him.
+The Thracian army arising from Doberus, invaded that territory first which had been the principality of Philip, and took Eidomene by force; but Gortynia, Atalanta, and some other towns he had yielded to him for the year iii.
+A C. 429.
+Ol.